krzyb5081/Java-Spring-Shop/README.md

 # Online Shop
 ## About
+This is Java Spring Boot REST API project using MySQL database, working with client-side [website](https://github.com/krzyb5081/vue-shop-client).
 I created this project to learn how to use Spring and Hibernate.
-In my other repository i have [client-side website](https://github.com/krzyb5081/vue-shop-client) working with this project.
 I also wanted to learn about REST API and Test Driven Development.
-Project is still in progress and I am still learning new technologies.
+Project is still in progress and I am learning new technologies.

 ## Technologies